Voulet–Chanoine Mission: Division and reunion of the column

 When the column reached Koulikoro, on the Niger, it divided.
 Chanoine led most of the expedition overland across the 600-mile bend of the river, while Voulet took the rest of the men downriver to Timbuktu, held by Lieutenant-Colonel Jean-François Klobb, who provided him with another 70 tirailleurs and 20 spahis.
 Chanoine had increasing difficulties finding provisions for his large column in the arid region where he marched; he started pillaging the villages on the way, and gave orders for anyone trying to escape to be shot.
 In addition to these troubles, a dysentery epidemic broke out.
 By the end of the first two months the mission had lost 148 bearers to dysentery.

-Voulet and Chanoine reunited with the expedition in January at Say, the easternmost French post in Sudan (modern Niger).
+Voulet and Chanoine reunited the expedition in January at Say, the easternmost French post in Sudan (modern Niger).
 The column was by now 2,000 men strong, well over the number that their supplies could sustain.
 Even though they were in French-controlled areas, Voulet's troops started pillaging, looting, raping, and killing.
 Among the most brutal episodes was the sacking of the village of Sansanné-Haoussa on 8 January 1899.
 One hundred and one people were killed, among them thirty women and children, to set an example in retaliation for the wounding of a couple of his soldiers.
 When at the end of the month the mission left the Niger River to pass into the semi-desert areas extending east, their march became an endless orgy of looting and killing.